QuantEcon/lecture-source-py/source/rst/python_essentials.rst

     f(2)

-They can by modified as follows
+They can be modified as follows

 .. code-block:: python3